Scirra/Construct-feature-requests/README.md

 ![suggestion-vote](https://github.com/Scirra/Construct-feature-requests/assets/768723/c85514d6-d9d5-4bbe-9816-b366aec597a6)

 **Please note:** other reactions may not be counted.
+[This view](https://github.com/Scirra/Construct-feature-requests/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) is what we look at for the most-voted suggestions, which only counts "thumbs up" reactions.
 Please use this method of voting rather than adding a "me too!" or "+1" comment, which does not count as a vote, and can interfere with any following discussion about the suggestion.

 ## Suggestions are cleared every year